 Police officers and (human) criminals on Bonkers carried realistic firearms.
 Toon criminals tended more into the ridiculous, though.

 Seeing as they're the size of, well, mice, weapons used by the Rescue Rangers were pretty universally of the Abnormal Ammo variety.
 Real guns do make an appearance, however, though given the scales involved generally functioned as artillery so were much less imitable in this context.

 This trope was, ironically, averted by a bizarre case of Executive Meddling in the case of The Avengers: Earth's Mightiest Heroes.
-Originally, the episodes set in World War Two were supposed to actually be the Marvel Universe conception of World Wartwo, Nazis and all.
+Originally, the episodes set in World War II were supposed to actually be the Marvel Universe conception of World War II, Nazis and all.
 Realistic firearms were also called for.
-However, according to original showrunner Christopher Yost, Disney's BSP unit made them a deal — they could either have Nazis in WW 2, but they had to use lasers, or they could have realistic firearms but no Nazis.
-Hence Captain America, the Howling Commandos and James Howlett all shoot hot lead at Hydra, who is apparently the main enemy in the Avengers-universe's conception of the war.
+However, according to original showrunner Christopher Yost, Disney's BSP unit made them a deal — they could either have Nazis in WW2, but they had to use lasers, or they could have realistic firearms but no Nazis.
+Hence Captain America, the Howling Commandos and James Howlett all shoot hot lead at HYDRA, who are apparently helping unseen, unmentioned Nazis conquer Europe.

 This is mostly averted in Cyber Six.
 The Fixed Ideas use rocket launchers on the titular character frequently, and in the second episode they're seen digging through a stash machine guns and heavy artillery they stole from the mafia.
 Detective Enrique uses an odd kind of Ray Gun when he's brainwashed into hunting Cyber Six, though.

 Surprisingly averted in Regular Show, a Cartoon Network series of the 2010s.
 Police and criminals can be seen using real guns that fire real bullets.
 In fact two episodes involved shootouts, with robot criminals getting injured and killed.